BuckShlegeris/BuckShlegeris.github.io/lectures/app academy.md

 ###  Does being legally allowed to work in the US mean have a visa to work already, or just being eligible for a working visa?

 The former.

+### Why did you decide to take time off from uni to do this course?
+Why not wait til after graduation?

 ## Conclusion